 - Demonstrate an understanding of the pharmacology of analgesics in order to facilitate safe and effective pain relief for patients

 - Apply current knowledge of non-opioid analgesics for the safe administration of these medicines

 - Choose an appropriate opioid analgesic based on your assessment to facilitate best practice pain management

 - Use knowledge about alternative therapies for pain management to guide patients in their pain management plan

-Jenny, a practicing pharmacist, is a teaching associate at Monash University, Melbourne.
-She is a member of the PSA Branch committee, the Expert Group for Therapeutic Guidelines – Respiratory, an editorial board member of AUS-DI, SHPA "Don’t Rush to Crush", and the Guidelines Committee for the Australian Asthma Handbook (AAH).
+Jenny Gowan, a practising pharmacist, is a teaching associate at Monash University, Melbourne and a clinical associate of RMIT University.
+She is a member of the PSA Branch committee, the Expert Group for Therapeutic Guidelines – Respiratory version 5, an editorial board member of AUS-DI, SHPA "Don’t Rush to Crush", the Guidelines Committee for the Australian Asthma Handbook (AAH) and the writing group for the RACGP ‘Medical Care of older persons in RACF’ (Silver book).
 Jenny is an accredited consultant pharmacist who conducts her own company, which focuses on medication reviews in the home and aged care facilities, plus education, writing, training, and consultation.
 Jenny works regularly in community pharmacy plus sessions in a GP clinic at a Community Health Centre.
-She has published over 350 educational articles.
+She has published over 400 educational articles.
 Jenny has presented talks at many Australian and international conferences to GPs, nurse practitioners, nurses, podiatrists, pharmacists, and other health professionals.
 In 2013, she was awarded the Australian Pharmacist of the Year by the Pharmaceutical Society of Australia and, in 2016, the AACP-MIMs Australian Consultant Pharmacist of the Year.